pleets/laravel-paypal/README.md

 @include('laravel-paypal::checkout.button')
 ```

-Finally, after the code of this button add the javascript code to handle this button
+Finally, after the code of this button add the javascript code to handle it

 ```html
 <script src="{{ asset('js/paypal/checkout.js') }}" defer></script>